victor-porcar/instance-rebuilder/README.md

 # instance-rebuilder
-An example project to show how to build AOP proxies for managed beans
+An example project to show how to build AOP proxies for managed beans in Spring Java projects

 ## Introduction